irvha836/skink-genomics/Genome_Assembly/Genome_Assembly.md

 ```

-then combine all fastq pass files from each run into one directory (concatenating the files)
+then combine all fastq pass files from each run into one (concatenating the files)

 ```
-cat /home/irvha836/uoo04250/genome_assembly/dorado_basecalls/run*/*.fastq > genome_all.fastq
+cat *_q8.fastq > all_runs_q8.fastq
 ```